MicrosoftDocs/SupportArticles-docs/support/iis/data-collection-strategies.md

 ### Handler-Mapping Problems

 Requests sent to the web server are mapped to a specific handler (for example: Managed .NET handler registered using a web application deployed to the server) - the handler will process the requests and return an HTTP response.
 Some requests may end up being routed to the unexpected handler.
-The requests end up being executed by the incorrect handler (like the Static File handler) resulting in a 403.14 status code (a directory listing request isn't allowed).
+For example, the requests end up being executed by the incorrect handler (like the Static File handler) resulting in a 403.14 status code (a directory listing request isn't allowed).

 ### Http Redirection Problem